tiantiangao597/GloBox/README.md

 # GloBox <img width="96" alt="GloBox Logo" src="https://github.com/tiantiangao597/GloBox/assets/50714997/06078c31-ead5-4940-8793-1be218cb7eb1">

-Analyze the results of an A/B test and create a report of data-driven recommendation for GloBox.
+Analyze the results of an A/B test and create a report of data-driven recommendations for GloBox.

 GloBox is an online marketplace that specializes in sourcing unique and high-quality products from around the world.